Applying for Financial Aid FAQs

 If you are considered a dependent student, your parents must answer the parental questions on the FAFSA.

-How do I check the status of my financial aid online?
 You can check the status of your financial aid on the DUCK.
 See the instructions below based on your admission status:

 - If you have not yet applied for admission to the university, you can check the status of your financial aid by logging into the DUCK.
 To login to the DUCK, use your Laker ID and your generated PIN to access your information.
 Your PIN is your 6 digit date of birth, MMDDYY.